vinaysr93/jpeg_to_png_converter/README.md

 # jpeg_to_png_converter
-converts all the .jpg files to .png uses PIL library
+converts all the .jpg files in a folder to .png in another folder uses PIL library